chaotic-cx/chaotic-manager/README.md

 done to the PKGBUILD folder's files.
 Files not relevant to AUR maintenance (e.g. `.CI` folders) will be omitted.
-The commit message reflects the fact that the commit was created by a CI pipeline and contains the link to the source repository's commit history and the pipeline run which triggered the update commit.
+The commit message reflects the fact that the commit was created by a CI pipeline and contains the link to the source repository's commit history and the pipeline run that triggered the updated commit.

 ### Updating the CI's scripts